 KRÜTH operates through its worldwide SEC (Surface Etching Cooperation) network internationally with the technology EtchinEngraving.

 GLG, die GlobalLaserGroup, has been established to provide customers around the world in 3D-LaserEngraving technique.

-At a location a 45-minute drive north of Porto, KRÜTH has had a second subsidiary since the beginning of 2015.
+At a location a 45-minute drive south of Porto, KRÜTH has had a second subsidiary since the beginning of 2015.
 This plant is managed by Ms. Carla Frias.

 SET KRÜTH Austria

 For more than 20 years now, a subsidiary known as SET-KRÜTH, headquartered in Fohnsdorf, Austria, has processed surfaces for die casting molds and injection molding tools.
 Also handled here are tool optimization, service on molds as well as polishing work and welding in the course of repairs.
 Since November 2005 the KRÜTH Company is the owner of SET-KRÜTH and has appointed Mr. Gert Bedenk as the general manager.

 A service point in Mexico is also being planned.
 Marred tool surfaces, showing minor scratches or damage, and adjustments to the gloss level can be effected close to the customers’ locations.

 KRÜTH is located in Solingen, a city with a long tradition of craftsmanship.